What Changed in This Update (July 2026)

 When Sarafan notified Google that Meta had refused to engage, Google replied that it was “not in a position to mediate trademark disputes.”
 But by removing the app based solely on an unverified claim, Google had effectively done just that — taken a side without due process.

 Given the stakes, we filed suit against both Meta and Google, challenging the validity of Meta’s complaint and the arbitrary nature of Google’s takedown.
 We also sought emergency relief in the form of a temporary restraining order (“TRO”), which required Google to respond within days.
-The TRO not only applied immediate legal pressure, it also shifted the balance of power.
+The TRO not only applied immediate legal pressure but also shifted the balance of power.
 With litigation underway and the TRO pending, we were able to negotiate directly with both Google and Meta, ultimately securing a written agreement that compelled both parties to take the necessary steps to reinstate Reely (albeit under a different name).
 By putting those commitments in writing, we prevented further delays and ensured the app’s return to the Play Store.

 Some legal scholars have criticized these platform-run dispute systems for their lack of transparency — referring to them as a “black box.”
 Whereas courts operate through formal pleadings and written decisions, Apple and Google run internal processes that offer no visibility.
 Developers are left navigating a system where outcomes are privately decided, often with no explanation.